tomcl/issie/README-FEATURES-TEAM6.md

 ## Smart Channel:
 * Wires are neatly placed with least amount of crossings
-* Works in every direction, however you need to use two different shortcuts (CTRL + H) for horizontal (CTRL + J) for vertical, this was done to make auto detect better
+* Works in every direction, however you need to use two different shortcuts (CTRL + H) for horizontal (CTRL + J) for vertical
+    * This was done to make auto detect better
 * Works with flipped/rotated components
-* feature - can auto detect channels out of any components (will try to place in the middle and have the biggest area without components inside)
+* feature - can auto detect channels out of any components
+    * will try to place in the middle and have the biggest area without components inside
 * feature - offers a choice to replace wires which have been too difficult to route
 * feature - routes wires originating from the same port together (net? wires)
-* limitation - least amount of crossing may be unachiaveble due to routing batches of wire together (trade off sometimes would work better with least crossing and nets routed seperately)
+* limitation - least amount of crossing may be unachiaveble due to routing batches of wire together
+    * trade-off: sometimes would work better with least crossing and nets routed seperately
 * limitation - auto detect works only if the channel makes sense, if it doesnt it will still from a channel but it will cause undisiralbe effects

 ## Wire replacement with labels: